Weiprecht/DDS-MidtermProject/README.md

-- Codebook created by: Emmanuel Opoku and Adam Erganbrack
+- Codebook created by: Emmanuel Opoku and Adam Ercanbrack
 - Date: October 25, 2023

 # Files contained in the Githhub